 The Table & Pirate Food

 Target had awesome pirate party decor.
 I bought the tablecloth and all the paper products there.
+(You can find similar pirate paper products here.)
 I also added burlap as a runner and scattered gold coins all over.
 I made signs using cardboard and parchment paper.

-Because I invested so much time in the activities for the party, I kept the food VERY simple.
-I found seashell bowls reasonably priced at a party store, so I bought a few of those for snacks including “cannon balls” (cheese balls), “chocolate booty” (rolos) and “shark bait” (goldfish crackers).
+Because I invested so much time in the activities for the pirate birthday party, I kept the food VERY simple.
+I found seashell bowls reasonably priced at a party store, so I bought a few of those for snacks including “cannon balls” (cheese balls), “chocolate booty” (Rolos) and “shark bait” (goldfish crackers).
 We used a large seashell bowl for an “island fruit salad.”

 We also ordered pizza for lunch.
 (For the record, 12 large pizzas was WAY too much for 20 kids and 10 adults.)